rbassot/serprintine/README.md

 python run.py
 ```

-6) In a new CLI, test your snake by sending a curl to the running snake. [data.json](https://github.com/rbassot/serprintine/blob/snake-update/data.json) contains a sample JSON dataset based off the Battlesnake API.
+6) In a new CLI, test your snake by sending a curl to the running snake. [data-api-v1.json](https://github.com/rbassot/serprintine/blob/snake-update/data-api-v1.json) contains a sample JSON dataset based off the Battlesnake API v1.
 The curl below targets the /move endpoint.
 ```
-curl -XPOST -H 'Content-Type:application/json' --data @data.json http://localhost:8080/move
+curl -XPOST -H 'Content-Type:application/json' --data @data-api-v1.json http://localhost:8080/move
 ```

 ## Deploying to Heroku